Márcio Stambowsky: Personal life

 Stambowsky eventually married Carla Gracie, daughter of Robson Gracie.
-In addition to his son Neiman, he has one daughter, Deborah Gracie Stambowsky, who, together with Kyra Gracie, is one of only two women in the Gracie family to have attained the rank of black belt.
+In addition to his son Neiman, he had one daughter, Deborah Gracie Stambowsky, who, together with Kyra Gracie, is one of only two women in the Gracie family to have attained the rank of black belt.
 Stambowsky moved his family from Brazil to the United States in 2007.
-He is the founder of Gracie Sports USA and Team Macarra BJJ, based in Norwalk, Connecticut.
+He was the founder of Gracie Sports USA and Team Macarra BJJ, based in Norwalk, Connecticut.